aschenbrenera/pf2e_rules/PF2e/Actions & Activities/Downtime/Create Forgery.md

 **Traits:** `DOWNTIME` `SECRET`
 **Skill:** [[Society]]
 **Requirements:** You provide the proper writing materials for your forgery.
+You are trained in Society.
 **Description**: You create a forged document, usually over the course of a day or a week.
 ## Mechanical Rules